 |Professional, scientific, and technical services||6|

-Mechanics and technicians work in hangars, in repair stations, or on airfields.
-They must meet strict deadlines while maintaining safety standards.
+Aircraft and avionics equipment mechanics and technicians work in hangars, in repair stations, or on airfields.
+They must meet strict deadlines while following safety standards.

-Most mechanics and technicians work near major airports.
-Mechanics may work outside, on the airfield, or in climate-controlled shops and hangars.
-Civilian mechanics employed by the U.S. Armed Forces work on military installations.
+Most of these mechanics and technicians work near major airports.
+They may work outside on the airfield, or in climate-controlled shops and hangars.
+Civilian aircraft and avionics equipment mechanics and technicians employed by the U.S. Armed Forces work on military installations.

 Injuries and Illnesses

-Most aircraft and avionics equipment mechanics and technicians learn their trade at an FAA-approved Aviation Maintenance Technician School.
-Others enter with a high school education or equivalent and are trained on the job.
-Some workers enter the occupation after getting training in the military.
-Aircraft mechanics and avionics technicians are typically certified by the FAA.
-See the Title 14 of the Code of Federal Regulations (14 CFR) part 65, subpart D and E, for the most current requirements for becoming a certified mechanic.
+Some aircraft and avionics equipment mechanics and technicians learn their trade at an Federal Aviation Administration (FAA)-approved aviation maintenance technician school.
+Others are trained on the job or learn through training in the military.
+Aircraft mechanics and avionics technicians typically are certified by the FAA.
+(See Title 14 of the Code of Federal Regulations (14 CFR), part 65, subparts D and E, for the most current requirements for becoming a certified mechanic.)

-Aircraft mechanics and service technicians typically enter the occupation after attending a Part 147 FAA-approved Aviation Maintenance Technician School.
-These programs award a certificate of completion that the FAA recognizes as an alternate to the experience requirements stated in the regulations, and grants holders the ability to take the relevant FAA exams.
+Aircraft mechanics and service technicians typically enter the occupation after attending a Part 147 FAA-approved aviation maintenance technician school.
+These schools award a certificate of completion that the FAA recognizes as an alternative to the experience requirements stated in regulations.
+The schools also grant holders the right to take the relevant FAA exams.

 Licenses, Certifications, and Registrations

-Mechanics must be at least 18 years of age, be fluent in English, and have 30 months of experience to qualify for both the A and P ratings (A&P).
-If only one rating is sought by the mechanic, 18 months experience is required to take either the Airframe or the Powerplant exams.
-However, completion of a program at a Part 147 FAA-approved Aviation Maintenance Technician School can substitute for the experience requirement and shorten the time requirements to become eligible to take the FAA exams.
+Mechanics must be at least 18 years of age, be fluent in English, and have 30 months of experience to qualify for either the A or the P rating or both (the A&P rating).
+Completion of a program at a Part 147 FAA-approved aviation maintenance technician school can substitute for the experience requirement and shorten the time requirements for becoming eligible to take the FAA exams.

-Applicants must pass written, oral, and practical exams that demonstrate the required skills.
-Candidates must pass all the tests within 2 years.
+Applicants must pass written, oral, and practical exams that demonstrate the required skills within a timeframe of 2 years.

 To keep their certification, mechanics must have completed relevant repair or maintenance work within the previous 24 months.
 To fulfill this requirement, mechanics may take classes from their employer, a school, or an aircraft manufacturer.

-Avionics technicians are typically certified through a repair station for the specific work being done or hold the Airframe rating to work on an aircraft’s electronic and flight instrument systems.
-An Aircraft Electronics Technician (AET) certification is available through the National Center for Aerospace and Transportation Technologies.
+Avionics technicians typically are certified through a repair station for the specific work they perform on aircraft, or they hold the Airframe rating to work on an aircraft’s electronic and flight instrument systems.
+An Aircraft Electronics Technician (AET) certification is available through the American Society for Testing and Materials (ASTM).
 It certifies that aviation mechanics have a basic level of knowledge in the subject area, but it is not required by the FAA for any specific tasks.
-Avionics technicians who work on communications equipment may need to have the proper radio-telephone operator certification issued by the Federal Communications Commission (FCC).
+Avionics technicians who work on communications equipment may need to have the proper radiotelephone operator certification issued by the Federal Communications Commission (FCC).

 Work Experience in a Related Occupation

-Avionics technicians may begin their careers as aircraft mechanics and service technicians.
-As aircraft mechanics and service technicians gain experience, they may study independently, attend formal classes, or otherwise choose to pursue additional certifications that grant the privileges to work on specialized flight instruments.
-Eventually, they may become dedicated avionics technicians who work exclusively on flight instruments.
+Some avionics technicians begin their careers as aircraft mechanics and service technicians.
+As aircraft mechanics and service technicians gain experience, they may attend classes or otherwise choose to pursue additional certifications that grant privileges to work on specialized flight instruments.
+Eventually, they may become avionics technicians who work exclusively on flight instruments.